enkidevs/curriculum/python/core/syntax-and-numerical-operators/arithmetic-operators.md

 ## Revision

-What are the outputs to the following lines of code?
+What are the results of the following lines of code?

 ```bash
 >>> 25 // 6